50260 - DISPUTE RESOLUTION IN A GLOBALIZED WORLD

 - Case studies /Incidents (traditional, online)

-A simulated/mock case will be introduced as the basis for a series of role-playing exercises in negotiating and drafting arbitration clauses, selecting and challenging arbitrators, arguing jurisdictional challenges, and gathering evidence.
-When students work on group exercises, they will be responsible for working in groups to resolve exercises, but will receive individual credit for completion.
+One or more arbitration specialists will visit class to provide insights on soft skills and knowledge that are not in applicable laws or published sources.
+A simulated/mock case will be introduce as the basis for a series of role-playing exercises in negotiating and drafting arbitration clauses, selecting and challenging arbitrators, arguing jurisdictional challenges, and gathering evidence.

 - GARY B. BORN , International Commercial Arbitration: Law and Practice (2nd ed.
 2015) [Born].